DreamerVulpi/tourneyBot/README.md

 <img style="padding: 10px" align="right" alt="TourneyBot logo" src="https://i.imgur.com/n9SG5IL.png" width="250">

-TourneyBot is a project for tournament organizers on the [startgg](https://www.start.gg/) platform for the [Tekken 8](https://www.start.gg/game/tekken-8) game that helps solve the problem of interaction between players and organizers.
+TourneyBot is a project for tournament organizers on the [startgg](https://www.start.gg/) platform for the fighting games that helps solve the problem of interaction between players and organizers.

 Using the open API [startgg](https://www.start.gg/) the bot receives data about a tournament in which different groups with different sets and participants participate.
 Then messages are sent to the participants of the tournament, which are located on the discord server of the organizer.